BrilianMisbah/battery-monitor-app/README.md

 **Battery data not showing:**
 - Verify macOS battery permissions
-- Check if battery is detected by system
+- Check if battery is detected by macOS system
+- Ensure you're running on macOS (app is not compatible with other OS)
 - Restart the app if needed

 **Notifications not working:**